Chikuwaq/nextnanopy-wrapper/README.md

 ```

-A SweepHelper object allows you to execute a sweep simulation and its post-processing.
+A SweepHelper object allows you sweep execution and its post-processing.
 ```python
 from nnHelpers import SweepHelper